PierreAuriau/diag_pred_from_sulci/README.md

 ### Datasets

 The 3 clinical datasets `SCZDataset`, `BDDataset` and `ASDDataset` are derived mostly from public cohorts excepted for BIOBD, BSNIP1 and PRAGUE, that are private for clinical research.
-Here, the phenotyp information of each dataset :
+The three datasets are described below:

 **Dataset** | **# Subjects** | **Age** (avg±std) | **Sex (\%F)** | **# Sites** | **Studies**
 | :---:| :---: | :---: | :---: | :---: | :---: |